parley-messaging/android-library/README.md

 ### Custom Unique Device Identifier

-By default Parley uses `Settings.Secure.ANDROID_ID` as device identifier.
+By default Parley uses a random UUID as device identifier which will be stored in the shared preferences.
 This can be overridden by passing a custom `uniqueDeviceIdentifier` to the configure method:

 ```java
 Parley.configure(this, "appSecret", "uniqueDeviceIdentifier");
 ```

+_When passing the `uniqueDeviceIdentifier` to the configure method, Parley will not store it.
+Client applications are responsible for storing it and providing Parley with the same ID in this case._

 ### Reset